tdegeus/GooseFEM/docs/theory/readme.rst

 .. note::

-  In many problems it make sense to assume the mass matrix constant, as any change of volume results in an equivalent change of the density, i.e.
+  In many problems it makes sense to assume the mass matrix constant, as any change of volume results in an equivalent change of the density, i.e.

   .. math::